dascritch/cpu-audio/README.md

 * playlist with auto-advance ;
 * play only a range between 2 timestamps ;
 * chapters ;
+* alternate navigation for a finest precision on smartphones ;
 * global `<cpu-controller>` .

 It could have been done via polyfills or frameworks, but I wanted a plain standard, vanilla javascript, easy to install and configure.